What are the Different Types of Drama – And Their Value

 Setting

 The setting of a drama can be a physical location, a specific period, or both.
 It is essential for creating the world in which the story unfolds and where the action takes place.
-The setting can be a real or imaginary location, and it can be used to create a specific mood or atmosphere.
-It can also be used to reflect the social and cultural context of the play, and to explore themes and ideas.
+Settings can be a real or imaginary locations, and are used to create mood and atmosphere.
+They reflect the social and cultural context of the story.

 Plot

-The plot is structured to build tension and drama.
-It is the sequence of events that make up the story, and includes:
+The plot of a drama is structured around actions that build to a climax, followed by a resolution.
+The structure is designed to build tension and drama.
+The sequence of events make up the story, and include the:

 • rising action,